yxie20/yxie20.github.io/_pages/failure cv.md

 #### Swimming and Lacrosse
 He proved to have zero talent for these two sports.
-Over the course of 3 years (2014-2017), he remained in Lane 1 (slowest lane) and consistently did not make the JV roster.
+Over the course of 3 years (2014-2017), he remained in Lane 1 (i.e. the slowest lane) and consistently did not make the JV roster.
 As for Lacrosse, he never scored a single goal in the two (and a half) seasons that he played.